GamesCreatorsClub/GCCPiWarsBlog/posts/2019/02/15/this-year-distraction.md

 ## Requirements

-Touch screen on rover is something new for us.
-So, what it can be used for?
+A touch screen on our rover is something new for us.
+So, what can it be used for?

 * display some status info:
     * wheel positions